 **These are the 1992 specifications and colours for the original uniforms developed in the United States of America.
 It is not known to what extent these guidelines were adhered to by the Saudi Arabian manufacturer of this particular coat.

 The Desert Camouflage Uniform (DCU) was originally developed by the United States of America for use in arid environments.
 It was used in one official capacity or another from 1992 until 2012.

-The DCU, which replaced the Desert Battle Dress Uniform (DBDU) and was similar in its form and function, was developed during the late ‘80s and first issued as part of trial evaluations in 1990.
-It began to see widespread use in 1992 when the U.S. Army was the first to adopt it, closely followed by the Air Force, and then the Navy and Marines.
+The DCU, which replaced the Desert Battle Dress Uniform (DBDU), was similar in its form and function.
+It was developed during the late ‘80s and first used as part of trial evaluations in 1990.
+It didn’t begin to see widespread use until 1992 when the U.S. Army was the first to adopt it.
+Soon after it became standard kit for the Air Force, and later on the Navy and Marines.

 The U.S. Marine Corps was the first branch to replace the short-lived DCU when in January 2002 it introduced the Marine Corps Combat Utility Uniform (MCCUU).

 Two years later the Army followed suit with its new Army Combat Uniform (ACU), a redesign utilizing a pixelated pattern called Universal Camouflage Pattern (UCP) that was a copy of the ground-breaking Canadian Armed Forces CADPAT camouflage.

 The Navy began to phase out the DCU in 2010, officially retiring it in 2012.
 Its replacement for desert-like terrains was the Navy Working Uniform (NWU) Type II.